andywer/puppet-run/README.md

   <a href="https://www.npmjs.com/package/puppet-run" target="_blank"><img alt="npm (tag)" src="https://img.shields.io/npm/v/puppet-run.svg?style=flat-square"></a>
 </p>

-Run any JavaScript or TypeScript code in a headless browser using puppeteer and pipe it's output back to your terminal 🔥
+Run any JavaScript / TypeScript code in a headless browser using [Puppeteer](https://github.com/GoogleChrome/puppeteer) and pipe its output to your terminal 🔥

 Transparently bundles input files, so you can use `require()` and ES module imports.
 You can even simulate connectivity issues and serve static files.
 Great for testing client-side code in an actual browser!

 How does it relate to [Karma](https://karma-runner.github.io)?
 It's everything that Karma is not: It's small, it's fast and trivial to set up.

-🚀&nbsp;&nbsp;Runs any script in a headless Chrome<br />
+🚀&nbsp;&nbsp;Runs any script in a headless Chrome browser<br />
 📦&nbsp;&nbsp;Zero-config transparent bundling<br />
-⚙️&nbsp;&nbsp;Uses existing Babel, TypeScript, ... config if present<br />
 💡&nbsp;&nbsp;Supports TypeScript, ES modules &amp; JSX out of the box<br />
 🖥&nbsp;&nbsp;Pipes console output and errors to host shell<br />
+⚙️&nbsp;&nbsp;Uses custom Babel, TypeScript, ... config if present<br />

 ## Installation